JuliaLang/www.julialang.org/blog/2016/02/iteration.md

 effort, with the bulk of the work done by Matt Bauman (@mbauman), Jutho Haegeman (@Jutho), and myself (@timholy).

-These iterators are deceptively simple, so much so that I've never been entirely convinced that this blog post is necessary: once you learn a few principles, there's almost nothing to it.
+These iterators are deceptively simple: just a few principles bring a world of power in writing multidimensional algorithms.
 However, like many simple concepts, the implications can take a while to sink in.
 It's also possible to confuse these techniques with [`Base.Cartesian`](https://docs.julialang.org/en/latest/devdocs/cartesian/),